-Completely transformed with snow laden forests, white capped peaks, frozen waterfalls and roadside wildlife, the Icefields Parkway is the essence of winter wonderland.
+Completely transformed with snow-laden forests, white-capped peaks, frozen waterfalls and roadside wildlife, the Icefields Parkway is the essence of a winter wonderland.
 What always surprises, is the utter solitude and silence of this majestic area.
 When the scenery changes so does the pace, as this stretch of road is void of campers and RVs and the general traffic load plummets.
 That's why its a great time to tour the parkway.
 There are some things you need to know and prepare for to make this road-trip a worthy adventure.

 Whether you are driving the Deerfoot Trail in Calgary or the mountain passes in the Canadian Rockies, you need to have your vehicle prepared for winter - you are in Canada!
 Here is your check-list of things to get prepared for your winter tour of the Icefields Parkway.

 - Snow tires - they really work and they are mandatory from November 1st to April 1st by Parks Canada